16EAGLE/getSpatialData/README.md

 devtools::install_github("16EAGLE/getSpatialData")
 ```

-## State of development
+## Available Functions

-Currently, `getSpatialData` can be used to query, preview and download Sentinel and Landsat data.
-An R-native getSentinel function bundle allows the user to easily query, preview and download Sentinel-1, Sentinel-2 and Sentinel-3 data directly from R. The client is weitten in R and works independently from external libraries.
-An R-native getLandsat function bundle connecting to USGS Earth Explorer, USGS EROS ESPA and Amazon Web Services can be used to query, preview and on-demand download Landsat data of different product levels.
+The following functions are publicly available.
+They have been manually tested on Linux (Ubuntu 16.04 LTS, 17.10) and Windows 10 and are being constantly build and checked through Travis (R-devel and R-release).

-### Available functions
+### get functions

-The following functions are publicly available and have been tested on Linux (Ubuntu 16.04 LTS, 17.10) and Windows 10:
+The `get*` function familiy allows to connect to a specific service to query for product names, query for records by time and AOI, preview images and download imagery and meta datasets.

 #### Sentinel